Burials held in Serbia for some victims of mass shootings

 Serbian police have said that the suspected shooter stopped a taxi after his rampage and made the driver to take him to a village further south, where he was arrested on Friday.
 Officers later said they found weapons and ammunition in two houses he was using there.

+The suspect, identified as Uros Blazic, was questioned by prosecutors in the central town of Smederevo on Saturday, state media reported.
+He faces charges of first-degree murder and unauthorized possession of guns and ammunition.

 The motive for both shootings remained unclear.
-The 13-year-old boy has been placed in a mental clinic, too young to be criminally charged.
+The 13-year-old boy, who is too young to be criminally charged, has been placed in a mental clinic.
 His father was arrested for allegedly teaching his son to use guns and not securing his weapons well enough.

 The suspected village shooter wore a pro-Nazi T-shirt, authorities said, and complained of “disparagement,” though it was unclear what he meant.
 Populist leader Aleksandar Vucic promised the “monsters” will “never see the light of day again.”